Not all merchants can use the card terminals from Square, SumUp or PayPal Point of Sale (previously Zettle/iZettle).

-Most businesses are accepted by the aggregators we cover here, but some who get accepted may have their payments blocked later if it is detected they are likely trading within a prohibited area.
+Most businesses are accepted by PayPal, Square and SumUp.
+Even then, some who are accepted may experience blocked payments later if it's suspected they're trading within a prohibited area.

-That is why it is important you check in advance of signing up for any new provider whether your business falls under one of these prohibited areas.
+That's why it's important to check – before signing up for any new provider – whether your business falls under one of these prohibited areas.

-iZettle, PayPal Here, Square and SumUp restrict similar business types.
-Let’s identify what these are and why it is harder to get approval for them.
+PayPal, Square and SumUp restrict similar business types.
+Let's identify what these are and why it's harder to get approval for them.

 Reasons for limitations